davidjosearaujo/re-android-reversing/docs/Report.md

 ## Unpack

-Unziping the file with `7za PDF_Reader_File_Manager.zip` results in the files and directory shown below.
+Unzipping the file with `7za PDF_Reader_File_Manager.zip` yields the files and directory displayed below.

 ![From the zip archive](./imgs/Screenshot%20from%202024-03-08%2017-30-10.png)

-With a little investigation, we can discover that XAPK files are just a bundle of APKs with other files.
-To retrieve these we can again use `7za` and run it with the XAPK file.
-E now have multiple APKs, a PNG and a JSON file.
+With a bit of investigation, we can uncover that XAPK files are essentially a package containing APKs along with other files.
+To extract these, we can once more utilize `7za` by running it with the XAPK file.
+Now, we have multiple APKs, a PNG, and a JSON file.

 ![Extracted files](./imgs/Screenshot%20from%202024-03-05%2000-41-49.png)

-When trying to run `apktool d 1.apk` or `jadx -d out 1.apk`, we are confronted with some error.
-This does not happen with any other APK, so inspecting the file signatures, we can find that **1.apk is not a clean APK** file.
+When attempting to execute `apktool d 1.apk` or `jadx -d out 1.apk`, we encounter an error.
+This issue doesn't arise with any other APK.
+Upon inspecting the file signatures, we discover that **1.apk is not a valid APK** file.

 ![APK files signatures](./imgs/Screenshot%20from%202024-03-08%2017-40-55.png)